Alchemint/OracleContract/README.md

   public BigInteger debt_top_c;
 ```
-Using "setTypeB" 设置单个节点从交易所获取到的价格
+Using "setTypeB" sets the price that a single node gets from the exchange

-* para:你想要喂价的Key名
+* Para: the name of the key you want to feed
-* from:喂价的节点钱包地址
+* From: the node wallet address of the feed price
-* value:价格
+* Value: price

 ```C#
  if (operation == "setTypeB")  {